Coordination Control of Discrete Event Systems under Cyber Attacks

 \section{Conclusion}

 In this paper, we investigate supervisory control of discrete event systems in the presence of cyber attacks targeting both sensors and actuators.
 Our focus lies within the framework of coordination control, where we employ local supervisors to address this challenge.
-Here are the primary contributions of our work: (1) Novel Coordination Control Framework: We introduce a fresh perspective on coordination control for discrete event systems facing simultaneous sensor and actuator cyber attacks, employing multiple local supervisors.
-(2) Conditions for Local Supervisor Existence: We rigorously establish the necessary and sufficient conditions for the existence of local supervisors within the coordination control framework.
-(3) State Estimation Method: We develop a robust method for calculating state estimates, a critical aspect for effective local supervisors.
-(4) Local Supervisor Design: We provide a systematic approach for designing local supervisors to achieve a specified specification language.
-Our paper thus contributes to advancing the field by addressing the intricate challenges posed by cyber attacks on sensors and actuators within the coordination control context.
-In a future work we plan to develop hierarchical supervisory control under cyber attacks and to extend our results to the case, where CA-controllability and CA-observability are not satisfied.
+In a future work we plan to develop hierarchical supervisory control under cyber attacks and to study equality between closed-loop achieved by the monolithic supervisor and the closed-loop achieved by the joint action of modular/coordination supervisors in the case, where CA-controllability and CA-observability are not satisfied based on the results from hierarchical control.